home-assistant/home-assistant.io/source/_integrations/cast.markdown

 ### Cast devices and Home Assistant on different subnets

-Cast devices can only be automatically discovered if they are on the same subnet as Home Assistant.
+Cast devices can only be automatically discovered if they are on the same subnet as Home Assistant because mDNS packets are not routed across subnets.
-Setups with cast devices on a different subnet than Home Assistant are not recommended and not supported.
+Automatic discovery in setups with cast devices on a different subnet than Home Assistant are not recommended and not supported.
-If this is not possible, it's necessary to either enable mDNS forwarding between the subnets or to configure a list of known hosts.
+If it is not possible, it's necessary to either enable mDNS forwarding between the subnets or to configure a list of known hosts.

 ### Home Assistant Container